Matheuzinho (footballer, born 2000)

-Matheus França Silva (born 8 September 2000), also known as Matheuzinho, is a Brazilian professional footballer who plays as a right-back for Campeonato Brasileiro Série A club Corinthians.
+Matheus França Silva (born 8 September 2000), also known as Matheuzinho, is a Brazilian professional footballer who plays as a right-back for Campeonato Brasileiro Série A club Corinthians and the Brazil national team.

 Career

 Flamengo

 In January 2019, Flamengo agreed to sign Matheuzinho from Londrina for a €180.000 fee; Londrina kept 50% of his rights.

 On 2 June 2022, Matheuzinho extended his contract with Flamengo until 31 December 2026.

 Corinthians

 On 16 February 2024, Matheuzinho was announced at Campeonato Brasileiro Série A side Corinthians on a five-year contract.